Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-spring-boot-sample-active-directory-resource-server-obo/README.md

 # OAuth 2.0 Sample for azure-spring-boot-sample-active-directory-resource-server-obo library for Java

 ## Key concepts
-[Resource server access other resources usage][resource-server-access-other-resources-usage] is more common, this is an extension of the [spring security resource server sample][azure-spring-boot-sample-active-directory-spring-security-resource-server].
+[Resource server access other resources usage][resource-server-access-other-resources-usage] is an extension scenario of the *azure-spring-boot-sample-active-directory-spring-security-resource-server* sample.
 Similarly, this sample illustrates how to protect a Java web API by restricting access to its resources to authorized accounts, and the restricted resource will access other restricted resource, such as Graph API and Custom API.

 ## Getting started